Why Employee Training Can't Solve The Phishing Problem

 Broad Spam-like Phishing Attacks are Easily Caught: Most anti-phishing tools were built atop a vendor’s spam filters, using the information learned across millions of email accounts to identify mass-email attacks.
 This is why large email providers like Google and Microsoft have become so adept at blocking these types of attacks.
 The more inboxes they monitor, the faster they can identify a new attack and block it across all their users.

-Targeted, Customized Phishing Attacks are Hard to Catch and on the Rise: Spear-phishing attacks, especially business email compromise (BEC) have have almost doubled since the beginning of the year, made easier by the large scale data breaches last year.
+Targeted, Customized Phishing Attacks are Hard to Catch and on the Rise: Spear-phishing attacks, especially business email compromise (BEC), have almost doubled since the beginning of the year, made easier by the large scale data breaches last year.
 Equifax was just one of 1,293 data breaches, compromising more than 174 million records.
 These types of attacks are difficult or impossible for Microsoft to detect, especially if the attacker is sending from a compromised email account.

 Targeted Attacks Have Become Psychologically More Sophisticated